 When you are scouting for a job as a Banquet Server, you may need to steel yourself not to be overwhelmed by the thousands of positions being advertised on job boards every day.
 However, there are just as many candidates applying for these roles and it would be wise to check out our Banquet Server Resume sample and write up below, for direction on how to create a resume that will guarantee you an interview.
-Banquet Servers are responsible for serving food and beverages at large events such as banquets, conferences, galas, high profile weddings and conventions.
+Banquet Waiter are responsible for serving food and beverages at large events such as banquets, conferences, galas, high-profile weddings, and conventions.

 Your resume needs to stand out from the rest of the application crowd, showcasing your unique abilities to serve and interact with customers (and of course the fact that you can balance multiple plates on one are while navigating through a crowd of people!)
 But, there is more to it than client service and performing crockery balancing acts of course.